 Many of my clients have engaged in traditional treatment like DBT or CBT, gaining insight and skills into their emotional or relational blocks yet they continue to struggle with sustained change at the relational or spiritual level.
 Others have focused on using medication or behavioral strategies to create change only to find the symptom returns when life stressors overwhelm them.
-Most traditional therapy is referred to as “top down” or cognitive treatment and does not always get to the root of the issues.
+Most traditional treatment is referred to as “top down” or cognitive treatment and does not always get to the root of the issues.

 My approach is Polyvagal-Informed which means that I understand the link between human relationships, of the defense system (fight, flight, freeze), and the sensory processing system and how these three systems interact with one another to establish a sense of safety in the body and mind.
 Somatic or “bottom-up” approaches to treatment are designed to target the source of the pain or symptom below cognitive awareness.
 By directly intervening in the limbic or sub-cortical (sensorimotor) areas of the brain, individuals are able to move through emotional pain or blocks, improve vagal tone, and engage the body’s innate capacity to heal.

 Treatment modalities that I incorporate into my approach include: